 As presented, there is no order of priority to these issues.
 The issues will be addressed by the examination, evaluation, and analysis through the transportation planning activities included in this work program.
 The activities will take place over time and most likely cannot be comprehensively covered in any single program year.
-Their identification highlights the interconnectedness that transportation planning has with other areas of planning.
+Issue identification highlights the interconnectedness that transportation planning has with other areas of planning, such as land use, environmental considerations, economic development and revitalization, and community health.